Zcy-ai/API-de-European-soccer-database/README.md

 # API-de-European-soccer-database
-projet de dataengineering à l'université de shanghai and the database is uploaded on the site:https://www.kaggle.com/hugomathien/soccer
+projet of dataengineering and the database is uploaded on the site:https://www.kaggle.com/hugomathien/soccer